The Engineers You Cannot See Are Doing the Work That Holds

 Set Up Signal Collectors

 Build API integrations for each of your five signal channels.
-Most teams start with Jira and GitHub since those APIs are well-documented.
+Most teams start with Jira and GitHub — those APIs are well-documented and the data is already structured.
 Slack's Events API captures peer mentions.
-For 5/15 reports, parse the structured fields from your reporting tool or a shared document format.
+For 5/15 reports, parse structured fields from your reporting tool or the shared document format your team already uses.

 Normalize and Score Events

-Each raw event gets a base score between 0 and 10.
-Normalize scores within each channel to account for volume differences.
-A single incident resolution might score 8 raw, while a PR review scores 3, but that does not mean incidents matter more—the channel weight handles relative importance.
+Each raw event lands a base score between 0 and 10.
+Normalize within each channel to handle volume differences.
+A single incident resolution might score 8 raw, while a PR review scores 3 — that does not mean incidents matter more.
+Channel weights handle relative importance.
+Normalization handles within-channel comparability.

 Calculate Recognition Debt

-For each team member, query the last recorded recognition event.
-This could be a formal shoutout in a team meeting, a written acknowledgment in a performance tool, or a manager-confirmed recognition action.
-Calculate days elapsed and apply the logarithmic debt modifier.
+For each team member, query the last recorded recognition event — a formal team-meeting shoutout, a written acknowledgment in a performance tool, or a manager-confirmed action.
+Compute days elapsed and apply the logarithmic debt modifier.
+The ledger is the source of truth; if it does not exist, the rest of the system runs on guesses.

 Build and Deliver the Weekly Queue

-Sort team members by adjusted score.
-Package the top entries with their strongest signal events as context.
-Deliver via a Slack message, email digest, or dashboard that the manager reviews during their weekly planning.
+Sort by adjusted score.
+Package the top entries with their strongest signal events as context the manager can act on without further digging.
+Deliver via Slack, email, or a dashboard the manager opens during weekly planning.
+The delivery channel matters less than reliability — the queue must show up the same day every week.

 Close the Loop

-When a manager acts on a queue suggestion—whether through a public shoutout, a 1:1 acknowledgment, or a formal nomination—record that event back into the recognition ledger.
-This resets the person's recognition debt counter and keeps the system calibrated.
+When a manager acts on a queue suggestion — a public shoutout, a 1:1 acknowledgment, a formal nomination — record the event back into the recognition ledger.
+That timestamp resets debt for that person and keeps the system calibrated.
+An open loop is the failure mode here: without the writeback, debt scores drift and the queue starts re-surfacing the same names.

 System Integrity Rules